The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

     * T3 Engineering Power Generator.
     * T3 Engineering Mass Fabricator (lacks a unique model, aims from nothing).
     * T3 Engineering Mass Extractor (lacks a unique model, aims from nothing).
-* Barely noticeable:
-  * T3 Torpedo launcher.
-    * On the rare times that its on the water surface, and if sea level isn't 17.5 (some custom maps), the floatation doesn't appear.

 #### Pending:
 * T3 Engineering Station (3)